-HEIRLOOM is part of the outdoor exhibition Propagation: Heaven and Earth 7.
+HEIRLOOM was part of the outdoor exhibition Propagation: Heaven and Earth 7.
 The project was supported, in part, by an award from 4Culture, funding from Seattle Office of Arts & Culture, and The Awesome Foundation.
 Recording and production made possible through the Artist Residency Programs at Jack Straw Cultural Center.

 Thank you to Tom Stiles, Jake Muir, Don Ricks and Friends of Piper’s Orchard, Carkeek Park Advisory Council, Seattle Parks and Recreation, David Francis and Thendara Kida-Gee of the Center for Environmental Art, and the staff and volunteers of City Fruit.